Amelia Blossom Pegram

-Amelia Blossom Pegram (3 October 1935 – 11 May 2022), also known as Amelia Blossom House, was a South African writer and performer, who began her working life as a teacher and has also been an actor and model.
+Amelia Blossom Pegram (3 October 1935 – 11 May 2022), also known as Amelia Blossom House, was a South African writer and performer, who began her working life as a teacher and was also an actor and model.

 Biography

 She was born in Wynberg, Cape Town, South Africa, to Henry Bowman-Pegram and Evelyn Minnie West on 3 October, but there was a discrepancy as to the year of her birth.
 Pegram explained: "I was born in the spring time, and that's why my name is Blossom.
 Spring time in South Africa is October....I have two birth certificates, and that sounds kind of crazy, but one says '38, the other one says '35....It came about through record keeping in South Africa."

 After graduating in 1961 from the University of Cape Town with a BA degree in history and English, she began a career as a teacher but in 1963 left South Africa for political reasons, eventually settling in London, England, where she studied drama at the Guildhall School of Music and Drama, later acting on stage, television, radio and in film.

-In 1972 she moved to the United States, living and teaching in Fort Knox, and she earned a master's degree from the University of Louisville in 1977, writing her dissertation her dissertation on Dennis Brutus.
+In 1972, she moved to the United States, living and teaching in Fort Knox, and she earned a master's degree from the University of Louisville in 1977, writing her dissertation her dissertation on Dennis Brutus.

 Her short stories, poems and essays have been published in many journals, among them Staffrider, Présence Africaine, Callalloo, The Gar, and Essence, and she read and performed her poetry internationally.
 She authored several books, including Our Sun Will Rise: Poems from South Africa (1989), and her writing is included in the anthology Daughters of Africa, edited by Margaret Busby (1992), and in Conversations with Kentucky Writers II (2015).